-Evidently, Small business require better loan sources and funding to keep growing their businesses.
-Banks and traditional lending institutions are often averse to loaning money to SMEs because they are considered to be high risk ventures.
+Evidently, Small business requires better loan sources and funding to keep growing their businesses.
+Banks and traditional lending institutions are often averse to loaning money to SMEs because they are considered to be high-risk ventures.

-Often thought to not be profitable enough or not able to bring back enough return on investment, small business struggle to find financing.
-In their place, a growing number of neobanking alternatives have been created offering better transaction and funding services, they are believed to be a crucial step in ensuring SME development.
+Often thought to not be profitable enough or not able to bring back enough return on investment, small businesses struggle to find financing.
+In their place, a growing number of neo banking alternatives have been created offering better transaction and funding services, they are believed to be a crucial step in ensuring SME development.

 Alternative banking for SMEs has many benefits over traditional banks:

 - Fewer fees: Neobanks do not absorb the same costs associated with up keeping physical bank branches, and therefore can offer smaller fees.

 - The convenience of setting up online: Traditional banks require a visit to one of their branches to open a bank account.
 On the other hand, neobanks enable businesses to open bank accounts online.